top of page

 Orthopedic & Joint Replacement Surgeon

-Dr. Mayur Rabhadiya is an Orthopedic & Joint Replacement Surgeon based in Mumbai with focused expertise in robotic knee replacement and muscle-sparing surgical techniques.
+Dr. Mayur Rabhadiya is an Orthopedic & Joint Replacement Surgeon based in Mumbai.
+He has focused expertise in robotic knee replacement and muscle-sparing surgical techniques.
 His clinical practice integrates precision technology with tissue-preserving approaches to optimize alignment accuracy, early mobilization, and functional recovery.

 He performs robotic knee replacement with minimally invasive mini subvastus muscle sparing rapid recovery technique, combining digital alignment planning with quadriceps preservation philosophy.
 His approach emphasizes structured perioperative protocols, biomechanical precision, and documented outcome tracking.